Mesoamerican Archaeology and Isotopic Sciences Lab

 Most of our projects have major isotopic component or include radiocarbon dating of plant, animal, and human tissues.
 Ongoing projects focus on the reconstruction of subsistence practices, migration patterns, paleoenvironments, and exploring human-animal relationships in Mesoamerica and other world regions.

-PhD students are welcome to design studies related to the lab’s current projects, or to develop new programs of research with environmental archaeology or isotopic components.
+PhD students are welcome to design studies related to the lab’s current projects, or to develop new programs of research with environmental archaeology and/or isotopic components.
 Currently there are opportunities in the lab for graduate students that are especially interested in questions about diet and ecological change and commensal relationships between people and other animals in Mesoamerica.

 Facilities